kentakers/company-profile/README.md

 # company-profile
-Built using the Django framework
+Built using the Django framework version 4.0.6.
+- Python 3.9.10